CamLadd/Ethereum_forecasting/Readme.md

 - Blue Line: Actual Prices
 <br>

+#### Metric and Evaluation
+- The RMSE score for the LSTM model was the lowest of all of the models that came before, indicating that it would the most accurate.

 - Out of all of the models, the LSTM model performed the best by far, following the general trend of the actual prices, but it still undervalues the price of the asset by a significant amount.
-This can most certainly be considered a flawed model due to this, however overall, if one were to use this model to attempt to make trades, they still would have made a profit if they used the model to look 90 days into the future.
+This can most certainly be considered a flawed model due to this, however overall, if one were to use this model to attempt to make day trades, they still could have succesfully maximized profit or minimized loss due to the model following the actual trend.
 The model predicted rises and falls of the data rather well, and simply just undershot the true value.
-Since profit is based on percentage rise and percetage fall, following the model would have resulted in a net percentage gain on investment, and in fact the reality of the situation would have resulted in a much higher gain than the model would have predicted, due to the extreme values that Etheruem rose to during the time that the model made its predictions
+Since profit is based on percentage rise and percetage fall, following the model would have resulted in good investment decisions, and in fact the reality of the situation would have resulted in a much better results than the model would have predicted, due to the extreme values that Etheruem rose to during the time that the model made its predictions.
 <br>

 ## Conclusion
 - Ethereum is an extremely volatile asset with a lack of seasonality.
 Due to these features, the most effective model for properly predicting the trend of the actual prices most closely in order to ensure profit is the LSTM model.
 Using this model, a decision on whether to sell, hold, or buy would have been properly made at almost any period of time, due to the trend of the actual data being very closely predicted by the LSTM model, even though the model itself undershot the true values of the Ethereum asset.
 <br>